mattyschell/howdoipostgis/postgresql_extensions.md

 There are limited cases where raster processing in a database is sensible.
 Typically this means avoiding nonsensical plans like storing gobs of binary data in a database but instead doing sensible work like vectorizing raster data or performing analyses that involve both raster and vector data.

+For a fun example ... ugh I can't do it, raster data in a database has never been fun.

 ### Considerations